Ryzee119/XboxHDMI-Ryzee119/README.md

 ## Design Files
 * Source code for the STM32F0 driver is [here](./src).
 * Hardware design files are [here](./hardware).

+## Programming
+* Compile the code with [VSCode](https://code.visualstudio.com/) and the [platformIO](https://platformio.org/install/ide?install=vscode) plugin.
+It should automatically create the build sytem.
+Just click build.
+* The STM32F07 driver must be programmed with the firmware.
+* Programming is through the 5 pin SWD header on the PCB.
+Pinout from left to right: `+3V3, SWDCLK, GND, SWDIO, NRST`
+* Some debug output is via the pad labelled `TX`.
+Baud 115200.

 ## Installation